KnowledgeCaptureAndDiscovery/somef/README.md

 - **Usage examples**: Assumptions and considerations recorded by the authors when executing a software component, or examples on how to use it
 - **Workflows**: URL and path to the computational workflow files present in the repository

-We use different supervised classifiers, header analysis, regular expressions, the GitHub/Gitlab/Codeberg API to retrieve all these fields (more than one technique may be used for each field) and language specific metadata parsers (e.g., for package files).
+We use different supervised classifiers, header analysis, regular expressions, the GitHub/Gitlab/Codeberg and Bitbucket API to retrieve all these fields (more than one technique may be used for each field) and language specific metadata parsers (e.g., for package files).
 Each extraction records its provenance, with the confidence and technique used on each step.
 For more information check the [output format description](https://somef.readthedocs.io/en/latest/output/)

 ## Documentation